-Find a short passage from a technical document in your field and rewrite it entirely in your own words.
-The final document should be between 1.5 and 2 pages, line spacing of one and one half spaces.
+Find a short passage from a technical document in your field and rewrite it (paraphrase) entirely in your own words.
+The final document (your written paraphrase) should be between 1.5 and 2 pages, about 750-1000 words, and line spacing of one and one half spaces.